Brittany - A Cyclist's Guide

 Cycling tours of Brittany

 For independent cyclists, La Grande Métairie is an excellent four-star campsite (with bike hire) near the marvellous megaliths of Carnac.
-My Footprint guide to Brittany has many more food and accommodation recommendations and reviews.
+The Footprint guide to Brittany has many more food and accommodation recommendations and reviews.

 Getting to Brittany